hadescoincom/pc-wallet/SECURITY.md

 ## Reporting a Vulnerability

-To report security issues send an email to security@hds.mw (not for support).
+To report security issues send an email to security@hadescoin.com (not for support).

 The following keys may be used to communicate sensitive information to developers: